oscaromeu/home-ops/README.md

-# Log Infra
+# Monitoring Operations Toolkit

 TODO

-Highly opinionated configuration for deploying and managing a logging infrastructure running in a k3s cluster.
+Highly opinionated configuration for deploying and managing a monitoring infrastructure running in a k3s cluster.

 ### ⚠️ pre-commit